sasiqwerty/Mind/output-process.md

 IMG-20231015-WA0050.jpg
 A recently-hired colleague onboarded five new Local Accounts that are used for standalone Windows Servers.
 After attempting to connect to the servers from PVWA, the colleague noticed that the "Connect" button was greyed out for all five new accounts.
 What can you do to help your colleague resolve this issue?
 (Choose 2.)
+ans : - Verify that the address field is populated with an IP or FQDN of each server.
+- Verify that the correct PSM connection component appears within account platform settings.

+Options

 - Verify that the address field is populated with an IP or FQDN of each server.
 - Verify that the correct PSM connection component appears within account platform settings.
 - Verify that the address field is blank and that the correct PSM connection component appears within account platform settings.